maximebories/velog/README.md

 ![alt text](https://raw.githubusercontent.com/maximebories/velog/master/dialog.png "Dialog")

-That selection will be kept in the *state.txt*.
+That selection will be kept in *state.txt*.
 To reset, simply delete that file.